ctu-mrs/kalibr_docker/README.md

 4. Configure the parameters by editing the `./compose_session/compose.yaml` file.
 5. Use [run.sh](./compose_session/run.sh) to start the [compose](./compose_session/compose.yaml) session with kalibr.

+## Troubleshooting

+If a calibration can not be found for the pinhole-radtan model, try to find it for the pinhole-equi model first.
+Then, initialize the focal lenght in the compose file using the one you obtained from the calibration (the first element of the projection matrix).

 ## Output conversion to the `camera_calibration` format

 Use the script in [./output_conversion](./output_conversion) to convert the Kalibr format (with the `radtan` model) to the output of `camera_calibration`;